Plan Your Visit

 Public Tours

-Welcome to Dinosaur Ridge, an outdoor museum 20 minutes west of Denver on Colorado’s beautiful Front Range.
+Visit Dinosaur Ridge, an outdoor museum 20 minutes west of Denver on Colorado’s beautiful Front Range

-See over 300 fossil tracks at the paleontologist-rated #1 Dinosaur Tracksite in the nation, and see the tomb of the first-named Stegosaurus bone fossils!
+See more than 250 fossil tracks at the paleontologist-rated #1 Dinosaur Tracksite in the nation, and see the site of the first-named Stegosaurus bone fossils!

-We offer guided experiences, or choose to take a self-guided walk at your own pace.
-Field Guides and several downloadable audio tours are also available.
+Take a guided tour or a self-guided walk at your own pace.
+Field Guides and downloadable audio tours are also available.

 Guided Public Bus Tour

-Interpretive signs lead you on this 1.1 mile (one way from gate to gate), paved, outdoor walk.
-Plan on 2-2.5 hours.
-Available from sun up to sun down, parking available at Main Visitor Center during open hours, or roadside parking is available before and after center hours.
+Interpretive signs lead you on this 1.1 mile (one way from gate to gate) outdoor walk along a pave road.
+Plan up to two hours.
+Available from sun up to sun down.
+Parking is free at the Main Visitor Center during open hours, or roadside before and after center hours.

 Walk with a Geologist